Can You Use Regular Coffee in a Moka Pot for a Perfect Brew?

 However, this can be adjusted depending on personal preference and the type of brew desired.

-For a strong espresso-like concentrate, a ratio of 1:1 should be used in a moka pot.
+A a ratio 1:1 should be used for a strong espresso-like concentrate.

-On the other hand, for a specialty cup of coffee with unique flavors and aromas, a ratio of 1:15 is recommended in a moka pot.
+On the other hand, for a specialty cup of coffee with unique flavors and aromas, a ratio of 1:15 is recommended.

 3. Proper Maintenance Of The Moka Pot